medialab/xan/docs/cmd/join.md

                                 data sets given.
 The number of rows return is equal to N * M, where N and M correspond to the number of rows in the given data sets, respectively.
-    --regex                     Perform an optimized regex join where the second file contains a column of regex patterns that will be used to match the values of a column of the first file.
-                                This is a variant of 'inner join' in that only matching rows will be written to the output.
-    --regex-left                Perform an optimized regex join where the second file contains a column of regex patterns that will be used to match the values of a column of the first file.
-                                This is a variant of 'left join' in that all rows from the first files will be written at least one, even if no pattern from the second file matched.
-    -p, --parallel              Whether to use parallelization to speed up computations.
-                                Will automatically select a suitable number of threads to use based on your number of cores.
-Use -t, --threads if you want to indicate the number of threads yourself.
-Only works with --regex and --regex-left currently.
-    -t, --threads <threads>     Parellize computations using this many threads.
-Use -p, --parallel if you want the number of threads to be automatically chosen instead.
-                                Only works with --regex and --regex-left currently.
     --nulls                     When set, joins will work on empty fields.
                                 Otherwise, empty fields are completely ignored.
                                 (In fact, any row that has an empty field in the